 I come out as an advocate, not a bidder.
 We walk the project together and I build a real scope — line by line.
 No vague "per contract" language.
 No "that's not included" surprises later.

-I price the project to fair-market cost using my published Fair Market Report — every rate sourced from public cost data, so you can verify the math yourself before you sign anything.
-My 10% retainer comes out of the contract total dollar-for-dollar.
-If the job is $30,000 and my fee is $3,000, the contractor's price becomes $27,000.
+Using my published Fair Market Report — every rate sourced from public cost data, so you can verify the math yourself — we map out what your project should cost.
+You decide your budget.
+My retainer (typically 10–15% depending on scope complexity) comes out of that number dollar-for-dollar: on a $30,000 budget at 10%, my fee is $3,000, and the offer that reaches the contractor is $27,000.
 You watch it happen.
 I'm not marking anything up.

 I've been on roofs, behind walls, and under houses since I was 15.
 When I look at your project, I see what most salespeople can't — because I've done the work myself.
 I stay available through the entire job for communication, coordination, and quality checks.
 When it's done, you get a full closeout packet: signed contracts, workmanship warranty, and manufacturer warranties.
 All of it.